-This Closure Plan covers only the partial closure activities associated with the inactive RF-1 unit.
-A separate RCRA Facility Closure Plan for the remainder of the SII facility has been prepared which covers activities related to the eventual closure of all other hazardous waste portions of the facility, including all hazardous waste management units (HWMUs) described in the facility's Part A application.

-The contents of this RF-1 Closure Plan are based upon, and meet all the criteria set forth in 40 CFR Part 264, Subparts G and H. The goal of this plan is to achieve clean closure of the inactive RF-1 carbon reactivation unit.
-In short, this means that all hazardous wastes will be removed from the RF-1 unit, and that any releases at or from this unit will be remediated so that further regulatory control under RCRA Subtitle C is not necessary to protect human health and the environment.
-In the event clean closure cannot be achieved, the RF-1 components will be disposed as hazardous waste.
+The Closure Plan for the EWT facility covers activities related to the eventual closure of the hazardous waste portions of the facility, including all hazardous waste management units (HWMUs) described in the facility's Part A application.
+The contents of the Closure Plan are based upon, and meet all the criteria set forth in 40 CFR Part 264, Subparts G and H. The goal of this plan is to achieve clean closure.
+In short, this means that all hazardous wastes will be removed from the RCRA regulated units, and that any releases at or from the units will be remediated so that further regulatory control under RCRA Subtitle C is not necessary to protect human health and the environment.
+In the event clean closure cannot be achieved, further investigation and remediation work will be performed.
+Closure of the inactive RF-1 unit is covered in a separate closure plan.

-Activities associated with closure of the RF-1 unit will include decontamination of treatment equipment, evaluation of decontamination results (including sampling and analysis, as necessary) to ensure that decontamination is adequate, and certification of closure by the facility owner and/or operator and a registered professional engineer.
+Activities associated with closure of the HWMUs will include treatment and/or removal of all hazardous waste inventory, decontamination of storage and treatment equipment and containment areas, evaluation of decontamination results (including sampling and analysis, as necessary) to ensure that decontamination is adequate, sampling and analysis to determine if soil contamination has occurred, and certification of closure by the facility owner and/or operator and a registered professional engineer.
 The Closure Plan also includes a cost estimate and financial assurance mechanism for the closure activities.
 A Sampling and Analysis Plan (SAP) for closure activities, detailing the collection of samples, laboratory analysis, and interpretation of analytical results is included as a separate appendix to the RCRA Part B Permit Application.